FurkanGozukara/Stable-Diffusion/Tutorials/1-Click-DeepFake-Tutorial.md

 ![image](https://github.com/FurkanGozukara/Stable-Diffusion/assets/19240467/08f95f16-aeb5-4959-9c6c-1f9332217bee)

-### Download and install CUDA Toolkit 11.4 Update 3.
+### Step 4 : Download and install CUDA Toolkit 11.4 Update 3.
 If you have other cuda installations, make this one's path is the first one in enviroment variables

 This fixes ```Could not load dynamic library 'cudart64_110.dll'; dlerror: cudart64_110.dll not found```